weaversa/cryptol-course/INSTALL.md

 the `cryptol-course` directory and as follows:

 Details:
-- `docker run --rm -it --read-only` indicates that the commands are to be run in a read-only interactive TTY, and the newly generated container will be removed upon exit.
+- `docker run --rm -it` indicates that the commands are to be run in an interactive TTY, and the newly generated container will be removed upon exit.
 - If you are currently in the root of the `cryptol-course` directory, you can use `--mount`, and `--env` to mount the directory in the docker container and set the `CRYPTOLPATH` environment variable for